Why 'Death Rates' From Coronavirus Can Be Deceiving

 But a much more likely scenario, he says, is that early in an outbreak, testing is limited to people who are so sick they wind up in the hospital.
 That means the only infections that get counted are in the people most likely to die.
 So the denominator is missing a huge number of infected people who survive, and that makes the virus appear much more deadly than it really is.

-s probably one reason that early death rates in China appeared so high, says Gerardo Chowell, a professor of epidemiology and biostatistics in the department of population health sciences at Georgia State University.
+This is probably one reason that early death rates in China appeared so high, says Gerardo Chowell, a professor of epidemiology and biostatistics in the department of population health sciences at Georgia State University.
 Chowell is part of a team that has been using statistical modeling to study the outbreak in China and South Korea.

-When cases starting showing up in the city of Wuhan, Chinese health officials "were obviously caught by surprise" and lacked the ability to test many patients, Chowell says.
+When cases started showing up in the city of Wuhan, Chinese health officials "were obviously caught by surprise" and lacked the ability to test many patients, Chowell says.
 So testing was restricted to the sickest people.
 That probably contributed to early evidence that the fatality rate in Wuhan was 4% or more.

 A study published last week estimated that in Wuhan, the chance that someone who developed coronavirus symptoms would die was actually 1.4%.